How to Apply

 - An official transcript evaluation performed by World Education Services or Educational Credential Evaluators.
 This evaluation should be a course-by-course report.

-- A bank statement and affidavit of support indicating available funds of a minimum of US $33,000, exclusive of North Park scholarship assistance.
+- A bank statement and a North Park Financial Resources Statement (complete the first column only) showing available funds and support of a minimum of USD $38,000, exclusive of North Park scholarship assistance.

 - Copies of your passport and, if available, your visa and current I-20.